-- 1. List several fossils that are preserved in the Green River Formation?

-- ٠

-- •

-- C. This sample, which is also from the Green River Formation contains water beetles. - 2.
+- 1. Can you identify fossils preserved in the Green River Formation? - C. This sample, which is also from the Green River Formation contains water beetles. - 2.
 Explain why fossil insects are rare?

 STATION 1.4: MODES OF FOSSILIZATION: PERMINERALIZATION

 Permineralization or petrification is represented at this station.